REVIEW: Veep Pies – Christian Bale beefs up his gut but nothing else in this thin political satire that is hitting screens ten years too late .

 Christian Bale is unable to disappear into the role: he’s a fat Christian Bale doing his Batman voice.

-McKay, having made his name with straightforward comedies like Anchorman and Step Brothers, is repositioning himself as a satirist, but in an effort to be taken seriously he might be ignoring his comic instincts: Cheney is in many ways a ludicrous figure and could have been played more ludicrously.
+McKay, having made his name with straightforward comedies like Anchorman and Step Brothers, is re-positioning himself as a satirist, but in his efforts to be taken seriously he might be ignoring his comic instincts: Cheney is in many ways a ludicrous figure and ought to have been played more ludicrously.
 Will Ferrell is credited as producer; he might also have made a better job of it, if Reilly wasn’t available.

 The again, the satire on offer is hardly biting: when it’s not being lazily crude – Cheney was such a persuasive advisor, big shots would listen even if he suggested they all got their dicks out! – it’s soft-balled and lame.
 A fake ending (complete with credits) peppered with ‘facts’ such as Cheney’s success at Iron Man contests, is straight out of Mad Magazine.

 Partly this is because McKay seems unwilling to provide any shading when it comes to his portrayal of the Bush administration.
 Lots of American critics wrote off Vice on principle, appalled that a film might concentrate on such a divisive political figure as Cheney in the first place.
-That’s quite understandable, but they needn’t have worked themselves up over it.
-McKay doesn’t have the daring to ever suggest you might root for this bastard, which is probably a wise choice, commercially at least, considering even how prescriptive online response has become in the few years since Martin Scorsese was getting it in the neck for ‘glamorising’ Jordan Belfort, but it means there are few surprises to be had.
+That’s understandable in its way, but they needn’t have worked themselves up over it.
+McKay doesn’t have the daring to ever suggest you might root for this bastard.

 An experience more like being hectored by a well-meaning but relentless politics student.

-Sam Rockwell and Steve Carell, wisely opting for broader comic performances, are entertaining as George W Bush and Donald Rumsfeld, but their characters never rise above the usual shorthand of hick dope and sleazeball, as seen in a million SNL sketches.
+Sam Rockwell and Steve Carell, wisely opting for broader comic performances, are entertaining as George W Bush and Donald Rumsfeld respectively, but their characters never rise above the usual shorthand of hick dope and sleazeball, as seen in a million SNL sketches.

-Occasionally, it’s straightforwardly patronising, such as when Amy Adams as Lynne Cheney laments that ‘she can’t go to a fancy school or get a job as an executive, that’s just how it is for women these days.’
+Occasionally, the film is straightforwardly patronising, such as when Amy Adams as Lynne Cheney laments that ‘she can’t go to a fancy school or get a job as an executive, that’s just how it is for women these days.’
 The only people who will see this film are educated, politically savvy liberals; they don’t need such subtext spelling out for them.